Gradient-Variation Regret Bounds for Unconstrained Online Learning: Introduction

-For gradient-variation regret over unbounded domains, the only result is by \citet{wang2025parameter}, who study the stochastically-extended adversarial (SEA) model, a closely related setting where gradient-variation online learning plays a central role.
-They attain a comparator-adaptive regret bound of $\tilde{O}\big(\norm{u}\sqrt{V_T^{\smash{+}}} + \norm{u}^2\big)$ when the Lipschitz constant is known.
-However, their algorithm relies on a two-layer meta-base structure that maintains $O(\log^2 T)$ base learners, which is computationally inefficient.
-Moreover, when further targeting Lipschitz adaptivity, their method suffers a significant deterioration of the leading term to $\norm{u}^2\sqrt{V_T^{\smash{+}}}$, which is unfavorable.
+For gradient-variation regret over unbounded domains, two previous works are most relevant. \citet{jacobsen2022parameter} proposes a mirror descent-based algorithm that obtains comparator-adaptive gradient-variation regret, but requires full-information feedback $f_t(\cdot)$ since it applies an \emph{implicit} update \citep{campolongo2020temporal} in its optimistic step. \citet{wang2025parameter} study the stochastically-extended adversarial (SEA) model---a closely related setting where gradient-variation online learning plays a central role---and attain a comparator-adaptive regret bound of $\smash{\tilde{O}\big(\norm{u}\sqrt{V_T^{\smash{+}}} + \norm{u}^2\big)}$ when the Lipschitz constant is known, using only first-order feedback.
+However, their algorithm relies on a two-layer meta-base structure that maintains $\smash{O(\log^2 T)}$ base learners, which is significantly more expensive than the $O(d)$ per-round computation used to obtain gradient-variation bounds in the bounded domain setting.
+Moreover, when further targeting Lipschitz adaptivity, their method suffers a significant deterioration of the leading term to $\norm{u}^2\sqrt{V_T^{\smash{+}}}$, giving a sub-optimal dependence on the comparator norm.
 As such, a natural open question arises: